NREL/EnergyPlus/design/FY2024/NFP-labHeatExchangerHR.md

       A11,\field Sensible Effectiveness of Heating Air Flow Curve Name
           \note optional
           \note if this field has value, then the sensivle effectiveness for heating
-          \note will be the value in N2 multiplied this curve value
+          \note will be the value in N2 multiplied by this curve value
           \type object-list
           \object-list UnivariateFunctions
       A12,\field Latent Effectiveness of Heating Air Flow Curve Name
           \note optional
           \note if this field has value, then the latent effectiveness for heating
-          \note will be the value in N3 multiplied this curve value
+          \note will be the value in N3 multiplied by this curve value
           \type object-list
           \object-list UnivariateFunctions
       A13,\field Sensible Effectiveness of Cooling Air Flow Curve Name
           \note optional
           \note if this field has value, then the sensivle effectiveness for cooling
-          \note will be the value in N4 multiplied this curve value
+          \note will be the value in N4 multiplied by this curve value
           \type object-list
           \object-list UnivariateFunctions
       A14;\field Latent Effectiveness of Cooling Air Flow Curve Name
           \note optional
           \note if this field has value, then the latent effectiveness for cooling
-          \note will be the value in N5 multiplied this curve value
+          \note will be the value in N5 multiplied by this curve value
           \type object-list
           \object-list UnivariateFunctions